ethanblake4/dart_eval/README.md

 creating an interface and bridge class.

-Currently dart_eval implements the basics of the Dart spec, but there are still core features missing such as async/await, generics, and generators.
+Currently dart_eval implements the basics of the Dart spec, but there are still missing features like generators and Sets.
+In addition, much of the standard library hasn't been implemented.

 ## Usage